BTS is a Knowledge-Based Organization

 Sharing Transportation Statistical Knowledge

-The third component of BTS as a knowledge-based organization is its capacity to share knowledge with stakeholders and constituencies of Americas transportation systems.
+The third component of BTS as a knowledge-based organization is its capacity to share knowledge with stakeholders and constituents of America's transportation systems.
 BTS continuously disseminates information through its publications and popular web site.

 Collaboration with Transportation Data Users and Producers